Skarlso/blogsource/content/blog/2019-04-21-efferent-and-afferent-metrics-in-go.md

 `coverage: 74.7% of statements`

 That is pretty good.
-I this it's is covered well enough for now.
+I think it's covered well enough for now.

 On to the `config` package.
 This is the whole file: